5 Types of Fly Bites You Might Get This Summer—and How to Treat Them

-Black flies, also sometimes called buffalo gnats, are very common in the U.S. and, although they bite, they don’t transmit diseases in this country.
+Black flies, sometimes called buffalo gnats, are very common in the US.
+Although they bite, they don’t transmit diseases, at least not in America.
 They appear in the late spring and early summer, especially along creeks and rivers.

 If one black fly takes a nibble, it can hurt.
-But if hordes swoop down and bite you, you can get severely injured.
+But if hordes swoop down and bite you, you can be severely injured.

-Some people react with a collection of symptoms known as “black fly fever,” which can involve headache, nausea, fever, and swollen lymph nodes.
+Some people react to a fly bite with a collection of symptoms known as “black fly fever,” which can involve headache, nausea, fever, and swollen lymph nodes.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter